The Camp on Blood Island: Plot

-Emperor Hirohito announces Japan's surrender to the Allies in a recorded radio address across the Empire on August 15, 1945, marking the end of the war in the Pacific.
-Crucially, this news has not reached the Japanese at the "Blood Island" prisoner-of-war camp, where commandant Colonel Yamamitsu, has told senior allied officer Colonel Lambert, he will order the massacre of the entire camp, including a nearby camp for women and children if Japan surrenders.
-The news of the end of the war is known to Colonel Lambert, and former rubber planter Piet van Elst, A.K.A.
-'Dutch', from their secret radio receiver.
+Emperor Hirohito announces Japan's surrender to the Allies in a recorded radio address across the Empire on August 15, 1945, marking the end of the Pacific War.
+Crucially, this news has not reached the Japanese at the "Blood Island" prisoner-of-war camp, where commandant Colonel Yamamitsu, has told senior allied officer Colonel Lambert, he will order the massacre of the entire camp, including a nearby camp for women and children, if Japan surrenders.
+The news of the end of the war is known to Colonel Lambert, and former rubber planter Piet van Elst (or 'Dutch') from their secret radio receiver.

 Colonel Lambert does not inform most of the other prisoners, but decides they must prevent the Japanese from learning the truth.
-He arranges to sabotage the Japanese radio and sends Dr. Robert Keiller to try to reach a Malay village, where partisans will be able to get a message to the allies.
+He arranges to sabotage the Japanese radio and sends Dr. Robert Keiller to try to reach a Malay village, where partisans will be able to get a message to the Allies.
 These activities lead to savage reprisals by the Japanese, with threats of worse to come.
 Lambert is the commanding officer, so he is expected to give orders.
 However the other prisoners do not know of Yamamitsu's threat, or that the war is over.

 Having been forced continually to justify his at times apparently illogical and counter-productive decisions, Lambert explains the situation to some senior prisoners, including former governor Cyril Beattie, whose wife and son are in interned in the women's camp, and priest Paul Anjou.
 Beattie thinks Lambert's approach is wrong, and that they should tell the Japanese.
 Anjou has been passing messages to the women via Mrs. Beattie, whilst delivering burial services in Latin, which the Japanese do not understand.

 A U.S. Navy plane crashes onto the island and the pilot, Lt.
 Commander Peter Bellamy, flags down a Japanese truck, but is unable to communicate with the Japanese.
 A captured Dr. Keiller is lying in the truck and manages to tell Bellamy not to reveal that the war is over.
 The truck stops at the women's camp and Keiller is shot dead.
 The Japanese return to the men's camp, with Bellamy, and Keiller's body.
 Bellamy is questioned and beaten, but does not reveal the news.